genotrance/px/README.md

 Once downloaded, extract to a folder of choice and use the `--save` and `--install` commands as documented below.

-If Python is already available, Px can be run from source:
+If Python is already available, Px can be easily installed using the Python package manager `pip`:

-- Install with pip - the Python package manager.
-This will download and install Px along with all dependencies.
+- This will download and install Px along with all dependencies.

+  - Latest: `pip install git+https://github.com/genotrance/px`

-  `pip install px-proxy`
+  - Stable: `pip install px-proxy`

+Px can also be run from source if Python is available:

 - Download a source ZIP of the latest release from above releases link